etodanik/borsh-cpp20/README.md

 Basically, at the time of writing there was no feature complete borsh serializer / deserializer implementation available for C++ at all, so this code is an attempt to fill that gap.

 ## Current state
 The library isn't ready for production, and the code is published just for building in public.
+It is most definitely isn't tested to be fully byte compatible with Borsh.
+Please don't use it until it is.

 Below is a list of types specified in the Rust specification, with the ones implemented checked:
 - [x] Integers (int8_t, int16_t, int32_t, int64_t, uint8_t, uint16_t, uint32_t, uint64_t, bool)